Expert Deposition Notice

 1. Deponent’s complete file concerning this matter, including, but not limited to, all medical records, office records, notes, correspondences, emails, memoranda, bills, diagrams, documents, test results, and reports relating to the care and treatment of John Q. Public.

-2. All documents, deposition testimony, photos, radiographic materials/films videotapes, and slides which the Deponent has reviewed for this case.
+2. All documents, deposition testimony, photos, radiographic materials/films, videotapes, and slides that the Deponent has reviewed for this case.

-3. All documents which the Deponent has reviewed in preparation for the deposition.
+3. All documents that the Deponent has reviewed in preparation for the deposition.

-4. All documents, including medical texts, treatises, or articles reviewed by the Deponent which relate in any way to the medical issues in this case from the date he/she was first contacted by any attorney to act as an expert witness in this case.
+4. All documents, including medical texts, treatises, or articles reviewed by the Deponent, which relate in any way to the medical issues in this case, from the date any attorney first contacted him/her to act as an expert witness in this case.

 5. All medical texts, treatises, articles, reports, experimental data, or other data relied upon by the Deponent, or any experts, to support his opinion(s) in this case and/or which the Deponent finds to be reasonably reliable for the medical issues involved in this case.